vangberg/librevox/README.md

 ### Dialplan

-When a call is made and Freeswitch connects to the outbound event listener, `session_initiated` is called.
+When a call is made and Freeswitch connects to the outbound event listener, the `session` callback is executed.
 This is where you set up your dialplan:

-    def session_initiated
+    session do
       answer
       set "some_var", "some value"
       playback "path/to/file"